- Books & More

 How is the library funded?

 In 1994, voters approved a 2.41 mill levy to establish the library district.
-In the nearly 19 years since then the district has continued to thrive.
+The library district experienced growth in revenues for 15+ years.
 However, based on the county’s 2011 property assessment, the district experienced a 17% loss of revenues in 2012 and 2013.
 In response to the reduction in revenues, the district restructured, streamlined systems and processes, made reductions in staff, open hours, materials and online resources.
-Based on this year’s property value assessment, the library district will face an additional 13% reduction in revenues in 2014, making a total 30% reduction since 2011.
+The library district experienced an additional 13% reduction in revenues in 2014 and another 2.5% decline in 2015, making a total 32.5% reduction in operating revenue since 2011.

 |2014 Budget||99.63 KB|